Monday, August 7, 2023

 What makes me different as a lyricist is my love for words.
 Sure, songwriters will claim the same thing, but not as much as I do.

-This is also a curse.
 That is why people can't sing along easily.
 It is not as if these are deep jargons noone would understand.
 Listeners who claims to be music lovers do not like dissecting.
-They want words to be eaasily digestible.
+They want words to be easily digestible.
 Think Lang Leav.
 Why is she more quoted than the witty lines of Frank O Hara?
 EXACTLY.

-I helped Art rewrite her song last night.
 I find it cute that she is trying to find her voice.
-And somehow, now, she is listening to his geeky old man babble about the importante of a rhyme or why repetitive words is a no-no. I treasure times like these.
-These are a few of the instances I know I am doing well as a father — that I am needed.
+And somehow, now, she is listening to his geeky old man babble about the importante of a rhyme or why repetitive words in the same verse is a no-no, unless for and only for emphasis.